-- 1) The Former Licensee is fined \$5,000, to be paid by June 4, 2025; - 2) The Former Licensee is required to complete the following courses, or equivalent courses as acceptable to Council, prior to being licensed again in the future: - i. the Insurance Council Rules Course for General Insurance Agents, Salespersons and Adjusters; - ii. the Insurance Brokers Association of British Columbia's Errors and Omissions Prevention for New Brokers course; - iii. the Ethics and the Insurance Professional course, available through the Insurance Institute of Canada; - iv. the Nominee Responsibilities and Best Practices course for general insurance and adjusters; and - v. the Supervision Course for General Insurance Agents;
+- 1) The Licensee is reprimanded; - 2) The Licensee is required to complete the following courses, or equivalent courses as acceptable to Council, by June 9, 2025: - a. the Insurance Council Rules Course for General Insurance Agents, Salespersons and Adjusters; - b. the Insurance Brokers Association of British Columbia's Errors and Omissions Prevention for New Brokers course; - c. the Ethics and the Insurance Professional course, available through the Insurance Institute of Canada; and - d. the Nominee Responsibilities and Best Practice course for life and accident and sickness insurance